singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ### Connect with netlify
 <a id="netlifystart"></a>

-Creating a new site on netlify is intuitive and once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
+Creating a new site on netlify can be done with a few clicks, it's intuitive and once you’ve created an account and logged in, you’ll be taken to [https://app.netlify.com/sites](https://app.netlify.com/sites).

-#### Step 1: Add Your New Site
 ![Netlify New Site](/uploads/newsitebut.png)

 Click the *"New Site"* button (as seen above) to get started.

-#### Step 2: Link to Your GitHub
+#### Step 1: Link to Your GitHub
 Clicking *“New Site”* brings you to this screen:

 ![Link to GitHub](/uploads/createsite.png)